UniMath/agda-unimath/src/group-theory/minkowski-multiplication-commutative-monoids.lagda.md

     commutative-minkowski-mul-Commutative-Monoid M
 ```

-### The Minkowski multiplication of two inhabited subsets of a commutative monoid is inhabited
+### The Minkowski multiplication of two inhabited subsets is inhabited

 ```agda
 module _